mage-os/devdocs/installation-guide.md

-# Installation Guide for Magento 2
+# Installation Guide for Mage-OS

 [TOC]

 ## Introduction

-This installation guide provides step-by-step instructions for installing Magento 2 on your server.
+This installation guide provides step-by-step instructions for installing Mage-OS on your server.
 The guide assumes you have a basic understanding of programming concepts, specifically PHP and Magento 2.
-By following these instructions, you will be able to successfully install Magento 2 and start building your online store.
+By following these instructions, you will be able to successfully install Mage-OS and start building your online store.

 ## Prerequisites